arkency/posts/posts/2017-04-21-conditionality-is-filtering-dont-filter-control-flow-filter-data.md

 ---

 I am not that smart.
 I didn't say it.
 Michael Feathers did.
-But it got me thinking and I know it inspired my collegause as well.
+But it got me thinking and I know it inspired my colleagues as well.

 <!-- more -->